dnl-gentile/yt-no-distractions-ext/README.md

 ## 📝 License

-<<<<<<< HEAD
 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

 See the [LICENSE](LICENSE) file for the full license text.

-You may:
+### What this means:

-- Use, modify, and distribute the software freely;
+- ✅ You are free to use, modify, and distribute this software
-- Create derivative works under the same license (copyleft);
+- ✅ You must keep the same license (GPL-3.0) when distributing
-- Use the software for commercial and non-commercial purposes.
+- ✅ You must include the license and copyright notices

-You must:

-- Distribute source code when distributing binaries;
+- ✅ You must make source code available when distributing
-- License any derivative work under GPL-3.0;
-- Include a copy of the GPL-3.0 license in your distributions.
+- ❌ No warranty is provided (see LICENSE for details)

 Full license text: https://www.gnu.org/licenses/gpl-3.0.en.html

->>>>>>> f4b16778b8dc42d6ead198b343cac212dad3186f

 ## 🙏 Acknowledgments